135 years of serving and caring for the people of Maine.

 In 2017 New Hope Hospice, a hospice provider, merged with CHCS.

-CHCS has expanded our health care services to include Primary Care in Hancock County.
-Our comprehensive Mental Health, Home Heath, Hospice and Primary Care services support people throughout Maine.
+Our comprehensive Mental Health, Home Heath, and Hospice Care services support people throughout Maine.
 CHCS serves many communities spanning from Aroostook County to Cumberland County.
 CHCS believes that, when possible, care is best given in a familiar setting where family and friends can become a part of the support and recovery process.
 We design services to enhance the quality of life for those who are facing health challenges.

 Our mission of providing resources to meet community needs has guided the organization for 135 years.
 “Community” is not just a word in our name but rather a guiding principle.
 Community Health and Counseling Services continues the philosophy of working in collaboration, not isolation.
 This enables us to offer comprehensive care to those who can benefit most from our programs.
 The focus of Community Health and Counseling Services is about meeting the needs in the context of the larger community.